Jessica Leigh Jones

-Jessica Leigh Jones MBE (born 22 July 1994) is a Welsh engineer and astrophysicist from Cardiff.
+Jessica Leigh Jones MBE (born 1994) is a Welsh engineer and astrophysicist from Cardiff.
 She is credited with becoming the first female to win the UK Young Engineer of the Year Award in 2012 for her work designing a portable uterine contraction monitor which cut manufacturing costs by 99%.
 She was later rewarded for her efforts to commercialise the technology, receiving the Institution of Engineering and Technology (IET) Intel Inspiration Award for Entrepreneurship in the same year.

 Early life and education

-Jones was born in Cardiff on 22 July 1994.
+Jones was born in Cardiff in 1994.
 As a young child, her father worked at MOD St Athan, Vale of Glamorgan, as an aircraft electrician.
 Jones attended Willows High School in Tremorfa, Cardiff until age 15, where she was taught electronics at GCSE level by Keith Allen, whom she described as one of her role models.
 She studied Astrophysics at Cardiff University graduating with a Bachelor of Science degree in 2015.